For Couples

 •Spend whatever feels right in the moment.

-•Keep looking until you find the perfect thing, no matter what it costs.
+•Keep looking until they find the perfect thing.

 •Split it equally without thinking.